opencontainers/distribution-spec/conformance/README.md

 OCI_AUTH_SCOPE="repository:mystuff/myrepo:pull,push"
 ```

-Some registries currently require at least one layer to be uploaded (and referenced in the appropriate section of the manifest) before a manifest upload will succeed.
-By default, the layers section of the manifest will be empty.
-If a workaround is needed, you may set the following in the environment:
+Most registries currently require at least one layer to be uploaded (and referenced in the appropriate section of the manifest)
+before a manifest upload will succeed.
+By default, the push tests will attempt to push two manifests: one with a single layer,
+and another with no layers.
+If the empty-layer test is causing a failure, it can be skipped by setting the following in the
+environment:

 ```
 # Enable layer upload
-OCI_UPLOAD_LAYER=1
+OCI_SKIP_EMPTY_LAYER_PUSH_TEST=1
 ```

 ##### Content Discovery